-If you’re on Windows 10, Windows will automatically install the missing Bluetooth driver after rebooting.
+If you’re on Windows 10, Windows will automatically install the missing Bluetooth driver after a reboot.
 (Note that you might need an Internet connection for this function.)

 Method 2: Reinstall Bluetooth driver automatically (Recommended)

 In most cases, updating the driver gives you the same effect as reinstallation.
-And a new driver usually comes with bug fixes and a performance boost, which could very well tackle your Bluetooth issue right away.
+And a new driver usually comes with bug fixes and a performance boost.
+This could tackle your Bluetooth issue right away.